Significantly high institutional ownership implies VOXX International's stock price is sensitive to their trading actions

 Private Company Ownership

 It's always worth thinking about the different groups who own shares in a company.
-But to understand Evolus better, we need to consider many other factors.
-For instance, we've identified 1 warning sign for Evolus that you should be aware of.
+But to understand VOXX International better, we need to consider many other factors.
+For instance, we've identified 2 warning signs for VOXX International (1 is a bit concerning) that you should be aware of.

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.